-We believe our operating cash flows, together with our cash on hand, which includes the cash we obtained as a result of the Business Combination, will be sufficient to meet our working capital and capital expenditure requirements in the short-term, i.e., the 12 months from the date of this prospectus.
-Our long-term liquidity needs include cash necessary to support our business growth and contractual commitments.
-We believe that the potential financing capital available to us in the future is sufficient to fund our long-term liquidity needs, however, we are continually reviewing our capital resources to determine whether we can meet our short- and long-term goals and we may require additional capital to do so.
-We may also need additional cash resources due to potential changes in business conditions or other developments, including unanticipated regulatory developments, significant acquisitions, and competitive pressures.
+regulatory developments, significant acquisitions, and competitive pressures.
 We expect our capital expenditures and working capital requirements to continue to increase in the immediate future as we seek to expand our solution offerings.
 To the extent that our current resources are insufficient to satisfy our cash requirements, we may need to seek additional equity or debt financing.
 If the needed financing is not available, or if the terms of financing are less desirable than we expect, we may be forced to decrease our level of investment in new product offerings and related marketing initiatives or to scale back our existing operations, which could have an adverse impact on our business and financial prospects.
-See Note 1, Nature of Business and Significant Accounting Policies, to Sharecare's consolidated financial statements and the "Risk Factors - Risks Related to Financing and Tax - We may require additional capital to support business growth, and this capital might not be available on acceptable terms, if at all." included elsewhere in this prospectus.
+See Note 1 to Sharecare's audited consolidated financial statements and the "Risk Factors - Risks Related to Financing and Tax - We may require additional capital to support business growth, and this capital might not be available on acceptable terms, if at all." included elsewhere in this Annual Report on Form 10-K